This recipe for gluten-free pumpkin gnocchi contains affiliate links. Please see my disclosures here. This post has been

 There are so many things to love about this dish… the flavor, the smell, and the taste of delicious gnocchi.

 However, the thing I love most is the texture.
-The gnocchi have an amazing texture.
-They’re soft, doughy and chewy, offering up that doughy texture so many of us gluten-free eaters miss.
+The gnocchi has an amazing texture.
+They’re soft, doughy, and chewy, offering up that doughy texture so many of us gluten-free eaters miss.

 Something you’ll notice about my recipe vs. a Pinch of Yum’s recipe is the changes I made to the sauce.
 Her recipe calls for heavy cream (yuk!).
 I prefer a lighter sauce so I opted for a broth-based sauce instead.
 I think you’ll find this swap just as tasty and less heavy and caloric in the end.

 Now, I warn you, this dish does require a bit of effort to make.
-I created a big mess, so big that I had to laugh at myself .
+I created a big mess, so big that I had to laugh at myself.
 You might be wondering, “Is it worth it?” after all, it’s a lot of effort.
 My reply is, “You betcha it’s worth it!”
-These gluten-free pumpkin gnocchi are the bomb.
+This gluten-free pumpkin gnocchi recipe is the bomb.

 Next time I make this delicious doughy gluten-free pumpkin gnocchi recipe, I’m doubling it and freezing half the dough.
 I may even triple the recipe.
-Less work with all the delicious taste.
+It’s less work with all the delicious taste.
 Yummy!

 - 1 large Russet potato